 |Stop||Places the provisioning server in off-line mode|

 |Restart||After modifying provisioning server settings, such as adding or removing IPs, restart the stream service.|

 To start or stop SOAP or stream services on a provisioning server, you must have Windows permissions.
 This limitation is due to a Window’s security issue.

-To resolve this issue, install the
+To resolve this issue, use

 Sometimes, the console fails to restart or stop services when running a stream service with a network service account.
 When the console fails, the service appears in the started state, however, the console prevents you from restarting or stopping the Stream Service.